 MCR COMMITTEE ELECTIONS – MICHAELMAS 2018

-At the start of the new academic year, the MCR Committee will be electing a new committee!
+This term the MCR Committee will be electing a new committee!

 Being on the committee is a fun and rewarding challenge!
 If you’re on the fence, there’s a list of reasons to run at the bottom of this page.